This post may contain affiliate links.

 Berry cake in a round baking pan set on a counter.

-1. Allow the cake to cool in the pan for 10 to 15 minutes before running a knife around the edges and inverting the pan to remove the cake.
+1. Allow the cake to cool in the pan for 10–15 minutes before running a knife around the edges and inverting the pan to remove the cake.

-• Measure by weight: when it comes to baking, I recommend measuring by weight instead of cups.
+• If you have a food scale, measure the ingredients by weight.
 It’s far more accurate and allows you to recreate the same results every time.
 This is my favorite food scale

-• Ingredients should be at room temperature: I used to think room temperature ingredients didn’t really matter in baking, but they really do.
-Make sure the butter you are using is at room temperature and soft and let the eggs sit out for about an hour before using them.
+• I used to think room temperature ingredients didn’t really matter in baking, but they really do.
+Make sure the butter and the eggs are at room temperature before whipping up the batter.

-• Use the amount of berries called for, no more: the sweet spot is between 140 grams and 150 grams of berries, or about 1 cup.
+• Use the amount of berries called for and no more—use between 140 and 150 grams of berries, or about 1 cup.
 If you’re using strawberries, chop them into fairly small pieces.
-You might be tempted to add more berries, don’t.
-If you use too many the cake will be dense and stodgy.
+You might be tempted to add more berries, but don’t.
+Too much fruit and the cake will be dense and stodgy.

-• Cool in pan before inverting: allow the cake to cool for 10–15 minutes before you remove the cake from the pan.
-And be sure to run a knife between the edges of the cake and the pan—this will ensure the cake comes out cleanly and in one piece.
+• Allow the cake to cool for 10–15 minutes before you remove the cake from the pan.
+And be sure to run a knife along the edge of the pan—this’ll ensure the cake comes out cleanly and in one piece.

 Slice of berry cake on a parchment-lined wood cutting board.